Science Storytime: Pierre the Penguin

 illustrated by Laura Regan

-In this 30-minute program, students will read along with an Academy Educator the real life story of Pierre the Penguin by Jean Marzollo.
+In this 30-minute program, students read along with an Academy Educator the real life story of Pierre the Penguin by Jean Marzollo.

 "My students loved seeing the live cameras and having their names/questions mentioned by the educator.
 They also loved learning about Pierre the Penguin, since we'd done some background prep on penguins."